CI/CD for a Pentest VM

 First, the

 With this, we have configured a very basic Ansible setup.
-I highly encourage you to take a look at the documentation of ansible.
-While our playbok really only connects to the target and prints a message, we now have a base to include arbitrary Ansible roles easily.
+I highly encourage you to take a look at the documentation of Ansible.
+While our playbok only executes a single role that installs an application, we now have a base to include arbitrary Ansible roles easily.
 We also added some basic SSH optimizations and showcased the Ansible vault.

 Run